 Twin Falls Trail on Reedy Cove Creek is a 2.6 mile heavily trafficked out and back trail located near Sunset, South Carolina that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from April until November.
+The trail is primarily used for hiking and walking and is best used from April until November.
 Dogs are also able to use this trail.

 Easy hike, low water flow on day I was there.